 The Jesuit Steps is the location of one of the most popular scenes – the Walk of Shame where Cersei was paraded naked through the crowds.

-It’s almost routine for GOT fans to walk up and down the stairs, surely with clothes on!, take selfies and bring alive the scene in their minds.
+It’s almost routine for GOT fans to walk up and down the stairs (surely with clothes on!), take selfies and bring alive the scene in their minds.

-He tells me that this part of the town was closed to everyone when they filmed the scene and only crew members were allowed on set.
+According to the owner of the cafe at the bottom of the steps, this part of the town was closed to everyone when they filmed the scene and only crew members were allowed on set.